yohn-maistre/yohn-maistre.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yose Marthin Giyay is a passionate learner and developer.
-His research interests include distributed computing, NLP for language preservation, and any programmable matter.
-Currently exploring Graph-of-Thought Prompting for LLMs in specialized task.
-He is a contributor for SaCode community, the first IT and education community based in Papua.
+As a Papuan (of the Mee tribe) and an aspiring AI developer, I have a vision of using AI to make a positive change to my indigenous community in Papua, Indonesia.
+My interest now is on NLP and LLMs, and how they can be used to support and promote my indigenous language (glottocode: ekar1243) which is on the threshold of being endangered.
+I'm currently working on getting a workshop afoot to build a corpus of the Ekari language, and fine-tuning an LLM for it.
+My aim is to develop a mascot that will act as a tutor and as a contact point for anything about my ethnic region.
+I am also a contributor and an instructor for SaCode community, the first IT and education community based in Papua.
 {style="text-align: justify;"}